 I’ve declared that 2019 is a year for doing new things.
 It’s a year with major goals in mind, growth and giving back.
 As a business owner I’ve been thinking about ways to give back to organizations that mean something to me.
-Well, as a newborn photographer and Aunt that watched in amazement as my nephew conquered the NICU as a preemie, I could think of no better charity to support than March of Dimes this year.
+Well, as a newborn photographer and Aunt that watched in amazement as my nephew conquered the NICU as a preemie, I could think of no better charity to support than March of Dimes.

 Nate’s Journey into the World

 I remember the day well, it was a Friday morning in early May and I had just talked to my sister, Lauren, on the phone and everything seemed to being going ok.
 Though she knew a premature birth was a possibility I don’t think she could have ever imagined what was about to happen that day.

 In a matter of hours she was being rushed by ambulance to Uconn Health Center in Friday afternoon traffic.
 Though the details weren’t all clear to me at the time, I understood she was 5cm dilated and in active labor and expected to deliver her baby at just 25 weeks old.

 And just like that Lauren and my brother-in-law, Sean, were prepping for all sorts of scary scenarios no parent ever wants to think about.